Offer small sips of clear fluids and bland foods to keep your toddler hydrated and calm their upset stomach.

 Hydration Strategies: Fluids That Help

-The first step after vomiting stops is rehydration.
+The first step after vomiting slows or pauses is rehydration.
 Toddlers need fluids that replace lost water and electrolytes but won’t irritate their stomachs.

 Clear Liquids Are Your Best Friend

-Avoid sugary drinks or sodas as they can worsen diarrhea or cause stomach cramps.
-Plain water alone might not be sufficient because it lacks electrolytes, so combining it with ORS is best.
+Avoid sugary drinks or sodas as they can worsen diarrhea, increase stomach upset, or add to cramping.
+Plain water alone might not always be sufficient during repeated vomiting because it lacks electrolytes, so offering ORS in addition to water is often the safest approach.

 Offer small amounts frequently—about 1-2 teaspoons every few minutes—to prevent overwhelming the stomach.
 Gradually increase the quantity as tolerated.